Cleis Press: History

 In 2000, Cleis Press founded Midnight Editions, a human rights imprint that aims to present fiction, nonfiction, and photojournalism from regions where repression and censorship are endangering creative expression.
 Midnight Editions published The Little School: Tales of Disappearance and Survival in Argentina, a 1986 memoir by former political prisoner and Amnesty International board member Alicia Partnoy, as well as The Diary of a Political Idiot: Normal Life in Belgrade by Jasmina Tešanović.

 Cleis Press has also published a number of books on transgender issues, including Patrick Califia's Sex Changes: Transgender Politics and Loren Cameron's Body Alchemy: Transsexual Portraits.
 More recently, they also published The Transgender Child: A Handbook for Families and Professionals, by Stephanie Brill and Rachel Pepper, a guidebook for the friends and families of transgender and gender-nonconforming children, which addresses significant social, legal, and medical issues.

 The press has been the recipient of many awards, including the Firecracker Alternative Book Award for Outstanding Independent Press twice (in 1997 and 1999), and several Lambda Literary Awards in 2010.

 In 2014, Cleis, along with the imprints Viva Editions and Tempted Romance, was purchased by Start Publishing, the book division of Start Media.
 The staff members of Cleis departed shortly after the transition.
 Cleis is currently run by Start Publishing in Jersey City, NJ.

+As of May 2026, the publisher's online outposts did not show any releases since 2025.